jsyang/fresh/readme.md

 # Fresh

 Mobile-focused app to organize what to and how to clean areas of the house.
 With this we can clean thoroughly and track cleaning frequency as well as surface important things to be cleaned which have not been cleaned in a while.

+Finally, a *USEFUL* to do example app!

 Hosted at [http://jsyang.ca/fresh](http://jsyang.ca/fresh)

-## Features
+## End-User Features
 - User auth
 - Cleaning tasks by room
     - Mark task as done
+    - Undo marking a task as done
     - See time of last completion
+    - See user who last completed the task
     - Color coding and sorting of most urgent to least urgent tasks
     - Segregate tasks: "Quick" vs "Deep"
     - Super urgent tasks animate (blink) in the list